dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

-Now  <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.OwnedNavigationBuilder.HasIndex%2A> returned `IndexBuilder<TDependentEntity>` where `TDependentEntity` is the owned type.
+<xref:Microsoft.EntityFrameworkCore.Metadata.Builders.OwnedNavigationBuilder.HasIndex%2A> now returns `IndexBuilder<TDependentEntity>`, where `TDependentEntity` is the owned type.

 #### Why